mozilla/glean/docs/user/metrics/string.md

 // Does the string metric have the expected value?
 // IMPORTANT: It may have been truncated -- see "Limits" below XCTAssertEqual("wikipedia", try SearchDefault.name.testGetValue())
+// Was the string truncated, and an error reported?
+XCTAssertEqual(1, SearchDefault.name.testGetNumRecordedErrors(.invalidValue))
 ```

 </div>